Skip to main content

 DescriptionAn arbitrary string which you can attach to a charge object.
 It is displayed when in the web interface alongside the charge

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

-Receipt EmailThis is the email address that the receipt for this charge will be sent to.
-If this field is updated, then a new email receipt will be sent to the updated address.
+Receipt EmailThe email address that the receipt for the charge will be sent to.
+Updating this field triggers a new email receipt to the updated address.

 ShippingShipping information for the charge.
 Helps prevent fraud on charges for physical goods.